 9th 1839, Thomas Henderson (South Africa) is the first person to measure the distance to a star other than the Sun, Alpha Centauri.

 9th 1998, an international team including Australians announces the discovery that the expansion of the Universe is accelerating.

 10th 1946, the US Army Corps bounce a radar signal off the Moon, showing that radio waves could penetrate the atmosphere.

-11th 1787, Sir William Herschel discovered the first moon of Uranus.
+11th 1787, Sir William Herschel discovered the first two moons of Uranus, Titania and Oberon.

 22nd 1997, Lottie Williams (USA) becomes the only person known to have been hit by space junk when she is struck in the shoulder by a piece of metal, believed to have been part of a Delta II rocket.

 24th 1986, Voyager 2 (USA) made the first flyby of Uranus and sent back close-up pictures of the planet.

 27th 1967, the Apollo 1 (USA) fire kills crew of 3.